- Upcoming Meeting:

 RTSD funded projects are included in the Capital Improvement Program under "Streets and Highways".
 Unless there is an immediate safety concern, projects are completed consistent with the plan.
 Projects are contingent upon available funding.

 The RTSD has the authority to purchase railroad right-of-way, acquire land (by purchase or eminent domain) for railroad purposes, receive title of property and enter into contracts and agreements.
 RTSD funded projects must follow strict regulations.
-In addition to compliance with existing government regulations, each major project must have a positive cost/benefit ratio.
+In addition to compliance with existing government regulations, major projects must consider costs and benefits.

 How is the RTSD Funded?